thecloudsphere/documentation/source/usage.rst

 Authentication
 ==============

-Log in to a Timon service:
+Log in to a Cloudshere service:

 .. code-block:: console